bdoms/gae_blog/readme.txt

-order to avoid redundancy, if you already have a Mako one that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gaeblog folder).
+order to avoid redundancy, if you already have a Mako one that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gae_blog folder).
 For example, if your directory structure looks like this:

     - your_project
-        - gaeblog
+        - gae_blog
         - your_templates
             - your_base_template.html